ganeshutah/Jove/README.md

   - module   -- More Jupyter notebooks you can run and study (some Youtube)
   - src      -- These are the Def_*.ipynb from which the aforesaid **jove** [.py] files obtained
   - driver   -- These are still more Jupyter notebooks to run and study 'src'
+* asgjove -- contains some class assignments
+* quizzes -- contains more class assignments or quizzes

 ## NOTE TO WINDOWS USERS